Aayush201/IPL-Data-Set-Analysis/README.md

 # IPL-Data-Set-Analysis
 The  Indian Premier League, also known as IPL  and branded as Dream11 Indian Premier League 2020, was the thirteenth season of the IPL, a professional Twenty20 cricket (T20) league established by the Board of Control for Cricket in India (BCCI) in 2007.
+#I have used Microsoft Excel for the analysis.
 Source of the Dataset:
 https://www.kaggle.com/raghu07/ipl-data-till-2017

                                                         OBJECTIVES
 The objectives are carefully selected to analyze the dataset to get useful information.
 The scope of each analysis is limited to the dataset to get accurate results for every